Now Reading

 Daniel Lloyd – Minority Millennials

-The vision of the organization is to help ensure that the minority millennial and future generations of America are provided the proper human capital investment needed-to move towards a more economically, culturally, and socially sustainable future.
+At its core, the organization envisions a landscape where minority millennials and subsequent generations in America are bestowed with the essential human capital investment to drive progress towards a more economically, culturally, and socially sustainable future.

-The organization was founded in 2017 by Daniel Lloyd & Andrew Ayodeji as a tool to bridge the gap between policy & culture on Long Island, NY.
-With a mission to represent Minorities & Millennials in policies that impact our future.
+Established in 2017 by the dynamic duo of Daniel Lloyd and Andrew Ayodeji, Minority Millennials emerged as a pivotal instrument designed to bridge the gap between policy and culture on Long Island, NY.

 Carrie Rich – Global Good Fund